logo

 Breeding and herd improvement

-This covers 4 weeks of AB with premier sires followed by 8 weeks with leased bulls.
-24 Jersey bulls will be purchased, 5 yearlings to run with 129 replacement heifers and 19 R 2 bulls to run with the cows.
-As there are 2 herds the bulls will be split into 4 teams, and 2 teams rotated with each herd.
-Herd testing is included with 3 tests, (over 2 milkings unless on once a day).
+This covers 4 weeks of AB with premier sires followed by 8 weeks with bulls.
+25 Jersey bulls will be purchased, 6 R 2 bulls to run with 127 replacement heifers and 19 R 2 bulls to run with the cows.
+As there are 2 herds, the bulls will be split into 4 teams, and 2 teams rotated with each herd.
+Herd testing is included with 4 tests, (over 2 milkings unless on once a day).
+This cost is net of Sire proving Scheme rebates for the R 2 heifers milked this season.
+This is the last year for these rebates.

 Farm dairy